noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - most data models also include a set of basic operations for manipulating data in the database
    - avoiding anomalies
       - ensure that all tables are normalized by understandinng functional dependencies
+   - broad outline
+      1. ER modelling
+         - entity relationship diagrams provide the big picture, or macro view of an organizations data requirements and operations
+         - an iterative process that involves identifying relevant entities, their attributes and their relationship
+      2. db design
+         - normalization
+      3. blah
+      4. blah
+      - notes
+         - steps 1 and 2 should happen concurrently

 ## degrees of data abstraction
    - in decreasing levels of abstraction